Infinite paths and cliques in random graphs: Introduction

-Problem \ref{increasing} has been originally proposed by P. Erd\"os and A. Hajnal in \cite{EH:64}, and a complete answer was already given by D. H. Fremlin and M. Talagrand in the very interesting paper \cite{FT:85}, where other related problems are also considered.
-In particular, when the probability space $(\Omega, \mu)$ is the interval $[0,1]$ equipped with the Lebesgue measure, they show that the treshold for the existence of infinite paths is $\lambda=1/2$.
-One of the main goals of this paper is to present a different method which, in particular, allows us to recover the result of \cite{FT:85}.
-Our approach is a reduction to the following dual problem.
+Problem \ref{increasing} has been originally proposed by P. Erd\H os and A. Hajnal in \cite{EH:64}, and an answer was given by D. H. Fremlin and M. Talagrand in \cite{FT:85}, where other related and more general problems are also considered.
+In particular they show that the threshold for the existence of infinite paths is $\lambda=1/2$, under the assumption that the probability space $(\Omega, \mathcal A, \mu)$ is $[0,1]$ equipped with the Lebesgue measure (although the extension to a general probability space should not be difficult).
+One of the main goals of this paper is to present a general method, different from the one in \cite{FT:85}, which in particular allows us to recover the same result as in \cite{FT:85} (see Theorem \ref{infpath}).
+Our approach relies on the reduction to the following dual problem:

 \bproblem Given a directed graph $F$, determine the minimal $\lambda_c$ such that, whenever $\inf_{e\in \comb {\NN} 2} \mu(\X_e) > \lambda_c$, there is a graph morphism $f\colon \X(x)\to F$ for some $x\in \Omega$. \eproblem